 Courtney is a deployment ROCK STAR!
 She shares her heart with the world through her writing, and her most recent project- a beautiful song titled “Soldier”- is an inspiration to military families everywhere.

 Keep reading to learn how Courtney braves deployment, and how you can too!

 I never imaged 24 years ago when I stood in the Little White Wedding Chapel in Vegas on a first date with my Marine Corps soldier that we’d be here now, on our fourth deployment, with grown children and grandbabies.
 The military has always been our way of life, from active service to his successful 20-year career with the Army National Guard, deployment, schools, training, and drill, I have gone from panic to pouting many times, but found my way through it to honor, respect, and pride.
 As an author, I believe that each of us has a story to tell, that our voices are unique and have the power to unite and inspire.
 My focus in all of my writing always begins with my asking myself, “Is this going to hurt or help?”
 I’ve used my writing throughout the years for many military-related events, newsletters, etc., and now for the song, “Soldier” which is the most recent.
 However, if I’m honest I’d have to say the best works I’ve ever written are the handwritten letters to my soul mate that he reads under a tiny light in a tiny room, all alone, when – for just that one moment – our love becomes the miracle that keeps us strong.

 Has Your Song Writing Always Focused Around Military Service and Deployments?

 Absolutely not, but it is the first song that went public.
-I write music mostly for family and for my children, but song writing isn't something I'm super great at.
+I write music mostly for family and for my children, but the songwriting isn’t something I’m super great at.
 My writing career has always been non-fiction.

 Your writing is so honest and emotional, how do you find the courage to share so much of yourself?